-KiwiSaver is a voluntary savings initiative that aims to help New Zealanders save for a first home or their retirement.
-KiwiSaver is open to all New Zealand residents - and people entitled to be in New Zealand indefinitely - aged up to 65.
+KiwiSaver is a voluntary long-term savings initiative with special features designed to help New Zealanders save for the future.
+KiwiSaver is open to all New Zealand citizens normally living in New Zealand - and people entitled to be in New Zealand indefinitely.

-Most KiwiSaver members will build up their savings through regular contributions from their salary or wages, which are deducted by the member's employer and passed on to the individual's KiwiSaver scheme by the Inland Revenue.
+Most KiwiSaver members will build up their savings through regular contributions from their salary or wages, which are deducted by the member's employer and passed on to the individual's KiwiSaver scheme by the IR.

 Those who do not earn a salary or wage subject to PAYE can contribute directly to their chosen KiwiSaver scheme.

 - employees who are eligible for KiwiSaver and aged 18 and over but under 65 will be enrolled automatically in a KiwiSaver scheme when they commence employment

 - employees have the ability to opt out between week 2 and 8 of commencing employment

 - existing employees who are eligible can join KiwiSaver at any time.